JTsmit2013/Taxi_Demand_Prediction_S13/README.md

 Over the 6 different model testing, half of them achieved an RMSE value of 48 or better.
 The best model was **Exponential Smoothing**, followed by the **SARIMA models**.

+***Need to add the different models I used and give a breif explanation of them and why they are different.***

 ## Technologies Used
 - Python
 - Pandas